Christian monasticism before 451: The collective life

 In strong contrast with the individualism of the eremitical life was the rigid discipline which prevailed in the cenobitical monasteries founded by St. Pachomius.
 When, in 313, Constantine I was at war with Maxentius, Pachomius, still a heathen, was forcibly enlisted together with a number of other young men, and placed on board a ship to be carried down the Nile to Alexandria.
 At some town at which the ship touched, the recruits were overwhelmed with the kindness of the Christians.
 Pachomius at once resolved to be a Christian and carried out his resolution as soon as he was dismissed from military service.
 He began as an ascetic in a small village, taking up his abode in a deserted temple of Serapis and cultivating a garden on the produce of which he lived and gave alms.
 The fact that Pachomius made an old temple of Serapis his abode was enough for an ingenious theory that he was originally a pagan monk.
-This view is now quite exploded.

 Pachomius next embraced the eremitical life and prevailed upon an old hermit named Palemon to take him as his disciple and share his cell with him.
-It may be noted that this kind of discipleship, which, as we have already seen, was attempted by Palladius, was a recognized thing among the Egyptian hermits.
-Afterwards he left Palemon and founded his first monastery at Tabennisi near Denderah.
+He later left Palemon and founded his first monastery at Tabennisi near Denderah.
 Before he died, in 346, he had under him eight or nine large monasteries of men, and two of women.
 From a secular point of view, a Pachomian monastery was an industrial community in which almost every kind of trade was practised.
-This, of course, involved much buying and selling, so the monks had ships of their own on the Nile, which conveyed their agricultural produce and manufactured goods to the market and brought back what the monasteries required.
-From the spiritual point of view, the Pachomian monk was a religious living under a rule more severe, even when allowance has been made for differences of climate, than that of the Trappists.
+Monks had ships of their own on the Nile, which conveyed their agricultural produce and manufactured goods to the market and brought back what the monasteries required.
+From the spiritual point of view, the Pachomian monk was a severe way of religious living.

 A Pachomian monastery was a collection of buildings surrounded by a wall.
 The monks were distributed in houses, each house containing about forty monks.
 Three or four houses constituted a tribe.
 There would be thirty to forty houses in a monastery.
 There was an abbot over each monastery, and provosts with subordinate officials over each house.
-The monks were divided into houses according to the work they were employed in: thus there would be a house for carpenters, a house for agriculturists, and so forth.
-But other principles of division sem to have been employed, e.g., we hear of a house for the Greeks.
+The monks were divided into houses according to the work they were employed in or what area (or language) they were from.
 On Saturdays and Sundays all the monks assembled in the church for Mass; on other days the Office and other spiritual exercises were celebrated in the houses.